DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - In 2023, won Ohio State Singles, Doubles, and HOA championships in the same year[89].
 - Routinely averages in the high 90s across all three trap disciplines, ranking among the top shooters nationally.

 His demeanor is described as stoic, with little outward reaction whether he is shooting 25-straight or dropping a target.
-He credits faith and family support for keeping him grounded[93][94].
+He credits faith and family support for keeping him grounded.

 ##### 3.2.4.2 Relationship with Perazzi & Equipment